Fleet Vehicle Inspection - Planned Maintenance Systems for Safety and Regulatory Compliance

 Vehicle Planned Maintenance Inspection (PMI)) by a Competent Person

-Legislation sometimes uses the term 'competent person' however legal definitions of 'competent person' and reasonable care can be vague!
+Legislation sometimes uses the term 'competent person'.
+Legal definitions of 'competent person' and 'reasonable care' can be vague!

 Commercial vehicle Safety inspection procedures are designed to provide professional condition monitoring of vehicle safety and roadworthiness and produce an audit trail of vehicle inspection reports itemising faults.